 Buying a home, especially the first, is supposed to be an exciting time.
 However, the very nature of real estate transactions—large amounts of money transferring between parties—makes them a prime target for criminals.

 Increasingly, financial institutions and home buyers are falling victim to wire transfer scams connected to real estate closings.
-According to a warning issued (opens new window) by the Federal Bureau of Investigation, the number of fraudulent wire transfer scams reported by title companies and closing agents to the FBI’s Internet Crime Complaint Center (opens new window) increased by 480 percent in 2016.
+According to a warning issued (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) by the Federal Bureau of Investigation, the number of fraudulent wire transfer scams reported by title companies and closing agents to the FBI’s Internet Crime Complaint Center (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) increased by 480 percent in 2016.
 This type of fraud was reported in all 50 states.

 What makes this type of scam so enticing to criminals and easy to pull off is the nature of the real estate closing process, which is often hurried, and the fact that email is a commonly used method for providing legitimate instructions for sending funds at closing.